sumbricht/json-class-serializer/README.md

     ```

-*Note:* unline other libraries such as [TypedJSON](https://github.com/JohnWeisz/TypedJSON), JsonClassSerializer does not utilize and type
+*Note:* unlike other libraries such as [TypedJSON](https://github.com/JohnWeisz/TypedJSON), JsonClassSerializer deliberately does not utilize the type declaration of class properties (the `: SomeType` part) in any way, as this can lead to large difficulties in avoiding cricular dependencies.

 **Important:** TypeScript needs to run with the `experimentalDecorators` option enabled.